vishvAsa/notes/content/biology/organism/health/disease/contagion/wuhan_epidemic/Infection/vaccination.md

 ## Gamelaya Sputnik V
-- The Russians have used human Adenovirus and use 2 different strains as vectors cleverly in their Sputnik vaccine.
+- The Russians have used human (rather than chimp) Adenovirus and use 2 different strains (Ad26 and Ad5) as vectors cleverly in their Sputnik vaccine.
 Apparently,this reduces the chances of preexisting antibodies reducing the efficacy.
 - Russia says its Sputnik V vaccine is 91% effective.
 - Storage: Regular fridge temperature.